arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/Optimizer.md

 * `use-indexes`: use an index to iterate over a collection instead of performing a full collection scan.
 In the example case this makes sense, as the index can be used for filtering and sorting.
-* `remove-filter-covered-by-index`: remove an unnessary filter whose functionality is already covered by an index.
+* `remove-filter-covered-by-index`: remove an unnecessary filter whose functionality is already covered by an index.
 In this case the index only returns documents matching the filter.
 * `use-index-for-sort`: removes a `SORT` operation if it is already satisfied by